maxtoroq/MvcAccount/docs/api/MvcAccount.Password.Change/ChangeViewModel/README.md

 ChangeViewModel Class
 =====================
-Holds data for the ChangePassword view.
+Holds data for the Change view.

 Inheritance Hierarchy